 Dr. Cate Shanahan is a board certified Family Physician.
 She trained in biochemistry and genetics at Cornell University before attending Robert Wood Johnson Medical School.
 She practiced in Hawaii for ten years where she studied ethnobotany and her healthiest patient’s culinary habits.
-She is currently in private practice in Napa CA, and consults for the LA Lakers.
+She is currently opening an office in Denver, CO, and consults for the LA Lakers.

 “…[W]e trust Dr. Cate implicitly.
 I’ve seen great results from it from when I started doing it last year.”